|Title:||Thomas C. Vandiver Bicentennial Chair, Professor

 |Resources:||Curriculum Vitae [pdf]|

 He has conducted programs or consulted for a number of large organizations.
 He currently serves as a member on the boards of directors for both the Society for Human Resource Management (SHRM) and the National Academy of Human Resources (NAHR).
 He is a former board member of HRPS, SHRM Foundation and World at Work (formerly American Compensation Association).
-From 2011 to 2016, he was named by HRM Magazine as one of the 20 “Most Influential Thought Leaders in HR,” and in 2014, he won SHRM’s Michael Losey Award for HR Research.
+From 2011 to 2017, he was named by HR Magazine as one of the 20 “Most Influential Thought Leaders in HR.”
+In 2014, Wright won SHRM’s Michael Losey Award for HR Research and in 2017, he won the Herbert Heneman, Jr. Award for Career Achievement.

 What courses do you teach?